-Happiness has become a pursuit, a product, and a performance.
+In our current dispensation, happiness has become a pursuit, a product and a performance.
 We chase it like a shadow, believing that once we catch it, everything else will fall into place.
 But what if we have been chasing the wrong things?
 What if the popular promises of happiness are myths wrapped in marketing, rather than truths rooted in psychology?

-In today’s world of curated smiles and #grateful posts, many struggle silently with the pressure to feel happy all the time.
+In today’s world of curated smiles and #grateful posts, many of us are forced to struggle silently with the pressure to feel happy all the time.
 This post invites you to pause and peel back the surface, as we explore what psychological research really says about happiness, debunking myths and grounding ourselves in meaningful reality.

 Myth 1: Happiness Means Always Feeling Good

 Modern culture paints happiness as a never-ending stream of positivity.
 But in reality, constantly suppressing sadness or discomfort can do more harm than good.
-This mindset, often referred to as toxic positivity that minimises real human emotions and invalidates struggle.
+This mindset, often referred to as toxic positivity (the constant need to appear “happy”) minimises real human emotions and invalidates struggle.

 Reality Check: Happiness is not the absence of negative emotions; it is the ability to move through them with resilience and self-compassion.